MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/git/remote.md

 ## Add remote to a new repo

-When you setup a repo like this, you won't have any remotes.
+When you set up a repo like this, you won't have any remotes.

 ```sh
 $ git init